pingcap/tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

        In the command above, `${thanos_namespace}` is the namespace where the Thanos Query component is deployed.

 In Thanos Query, a Prometheus instance corresponds to a store and also corresponds to a TidbMonitor.
-After deploying Thanos Query, you can provide a uniform query interface for monitoring data through the Thanos Query's API.
+After deploying Thanos Query, you can provide a uniform query interface for monitoring data through Thanos Query's API.

-## Access the Thanos Query Panel
+### Access the Thanos Query panel

 To access the Thanos Query panel, execute the following command, and then access <http://127.0.0.1:9090> in your browser: